upsiflu/less-ui/examples/README.md

 _<small>A note to vscodium users: To activate the language server in your editor, choose "Open Folder..." and select `examples`.</small>_
 1. In that browser tab, you can activate the **Elm debugger** by clicking the `elm-watch` menu in the bottom left corner.
 1. Browse the **documentation** at [localhost:8000](http://localhost:8000/packages/upsiflu/restrictive-examples/latest).
+1. You can see the **Package Readme** on http://localhost:8099/packages/upsiflu/restrictive/latest
 1. Click on the `elm-watch hot` buttons in your terminal output to check for errors.

 **Have a lot of fun <3**